prabhatrsharma/TSF-BasicBankingSystem/README.md

 ## How To Run
 - After following steps above(First Time Installation).
-- Make Sure XAMP is active with Apache and MySQL Server Enabled.
+- Make Sure XAMPP is active with Apache and MySQL Server Enabled.
 - Open Browser Enter the following URL:
 ```
 http://localhost/TSF-BasicBankingSystem/